rust-lang/rust/text/0000-global-allocators.md

 /// Behavior is undefined if the requested size is 0 or the alignment is not a
 /// power of 2.
 The alignment must be no larger than the largest supported page
 /// size on the platform.
+///
+/// This function is optional.
+If not provided, `allocate` will be called and
+/// the resulting buffer will be zerored.
 #[allocator(allocate_zeroed)]
 pub fn allocate_zeroed(size: usize, align: usize) -> *mut u8 {
     ...